 Welcome to another perennial item.
-I run this one (nearly) every year in conjunction with Groundhog Day.
+I run this one every year in conjunction with Groundhog Day.
 The Bill Murray movie of the same name is the 34th funniest American film of all time, according to the American Film Institute.
 It is also my favorite movie of all times.
-This is the ninth time I've run this item!
+This is the eighth time I've run this item!

 I went to a showing of Groundhog Day sponsored by the San Francisco Zen Center on Friday, Aug.
 10, 2001, held in the Trustees' Auditorium of the Asian Art Museum in Golden Gate Park (relocated in October 2002 to the old SF Main library in the civic center).

 I have so much to say about this exciting, exhilarating, eye-opening experience that it is now a subsite titled Groundhog Day The Movie, Buddhism and Me, which includes a description of that seminal showing, commentary, and links to other sites that deal with the connection.
 While noticing the connection between this movie and Buddhism is not particularly profound, it was news to me, and the nuances were explored in a particularly exciting fashion during the Zen Center presentation.
 My site is rapidly gaining ground as the authoritative center for GHD/Buddhism commentary on the web.
 I brush it up and add new material regularly, so if you haven't been there in a while, take a look.